FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 **Remove all data with additional elements** by selecting "only compositions that exclusively contain these atoms".

 !!! success
-    You are left with 2 MD calculations in the entries overview.
+    You are left with 2 MD calculations in the entries list.
     Clicking on either, will fold out a quick summary.
     **Clicking on the arrow** (`->`) will bring you to an _Overview page_.
     More on that in [Part II](part2.md).